 The entire length of the canyon portion of Wildcat Creek is now on public lands since the addition of the Lady C Ranch lands.
 A century ago, when this was all private ranch land, there were numerous roads through the forests and meadows.
 Most are only traces at best now, but some still provide routes for side excursions out of the canyon, particularly to the south where another sizable canyon system begs to be explored.
 However, if you choose to do that, be sure to study good topo, terrain and satellite maps before your explorations.
 A good compass and a dependable GPS are also advisable.

 There are no official trails in the canyon.
 The lower part of the canyon at one time had a 2-track road through it, originating at the Lady C Ranch.
 But there are only faint traces of that old road left.
 The grade for that old roadbed is mostly still intact, though overgrown with grasses.
 Mountain bikers often visit the canyon and have left a mostly narrow trail that can be followed through the upper half of the canyon.
-A relatively new mountain bike race, The Wildcat Classic
+At one time, there was a mountain bike race that centered on the Wildcat Canyon area.

 Onyx Cave lies in the upper half of Wildcat Canyon and is probably the only cave in the canyon that sees visitors every year.
 Long ago, there were buildings on site by the cave.
 Onyx Cave was a regular tourist attraction in the early days of Hot Springs, more than a century ago when Hot Springs was the premier tourist spot in the Black Hills.
 One report in 1897 stated Onyx Cave rivaled Wind Cave in everything but size.
 Part 5 of “The Black Hills Illustrated” reported in 1903, “Onyx Cave is also well worthy of a visit and is very unique in its formations of pillars and columns, stalactites and stalagmites.”
 The cave’s name was derived from onyx deposits in the area.
 Agates were also found to be plentiful in the area.
 Both stones are varieties of chalcedony.
 The Digital Library of South Dakota provides this link to a copyrighted old photo of the cave’s stalactites: